-“The problem with pharma and biotech is that it is extremely high risk and you need the ability to ‘wait out’ your investment across very long time horizons” says Kohli.
-“There’s a good reason that not many individual investors do buyouts in the biotech sector, because it’s much more suited to large funds that have lots of diversification”.
+“The problem with pharma and biotech companies like Detraxi is that it is extremely high risk and you need the ability to ‘wait out’ your investment across very long time horizons” says Kohli.
+“There’s a very good reason that not many individual investors do buyouts in the biotech sector, because it’s much more suited to large funds that have lots of diversification”.

 Kohli says that what fascinated him about Detraxi was the potential applications for the technology.
 Whilst he is hesitant to discuss it in any detail for fear of compromising the intellectual property, Kohli has written in his #TejTalks blog about a world where organs can be reengineered outside of the body and where blood shortages no longer exist.